 The model also allows to calculate these effects in terms of economy-wide generated income (referred to as "primary inputs", i.e. value added plus taxes less subsidies on intermediate consumption) and in terms of economy-wide generated employment.
-For this purpose, industry-level primary input coefficients (primary inputs per unit of output) and employment coefficients (number of jobs per unit of output) are used to convert the effects on production into effects in terms of income or employment.
+For this purpose, industry-level primary input coefficients (primary inputs per unit of output) and employment coefficients (hours worked per unit of output) are used to convert the effects on production into effects in terms of income or employment.
 Hence, the initial effect on primary inputs of a change in final demand (also referred to as initial primary inputs) corresponds to the primary inputs that are generated within the industry affected by the exogenous shock, through the increase in its output.
 The total effect on primary inputs corresponds to the total economy-wide primary inputs generated in all production stages by this change in final demand (this is its net contribution to GDP).
-By the same token, the initial effect on employment (also referred to as initial employment) corresponds to the jobs that are generated within the industry affected by the change in final demand through the increase in its output.
-The total effect on employment corresponds to the total economy-wide employment that is generated in all production stages by this change in final demand.
+By the same token, the initial effect on employment (also referred to as initial employment) corresponds to employment that is generated (measured in number of hours) within the industry affected by the change in final demand through the increase in its output.
+The total effect on employment corresponds to the total economy-wide employment that is generated (measured in number of hours) in all production stages by this change in final demand.